-A lot of people, especially those on LCHF and keto diets, do 5 Days of Egg Fast to break their weight loss stall.
+A lot of people, especially those on low-carb and keto, do 5 Days of Egg Fast to break their weight loss stall.
 Surprisingly, it works for a majority of them if we are to believe what they report on social networks and forums.
-I haven’t been able to find any real scientific explanation to why it works but have my thoughts (that might change in the future if I get more clues).
+I haven't been able to find any real scientific explanation to why it works but have my thoughts (that might change in the future if I get more clues).

 What's an Egg Fast?